howisjames/howisjt-com/content/posts/travel-chicago.md

 {{< foldergallery src="images/travel/chicago/day4" >}}

 ### Billy Goat Tavern

 Today we skipped lunch so after leaving MSI we were quite hungry.
 Arriving downtown at the river we walked down beneath street level to the original Billy Goat Tavern.
-Yes, this is the one upon which Saturday Night Live personalities John Belushi, Bill Murray, Gilda Radner, and Dan Akroyd based their comedy skit ["The Olympia Restaurant: Cheeseburger, Chips and Pepsi"](https://www.youtube.com/watch?v=puJePACBoIo) where restaurant staff offered their patrons a limited menu.
+Yes, this is the one upon which Saturday Night Live personalities John Belushi, Bill Murray, Gilda Radner, and Dan Aykroyd based their comedy skit ["The Olympia Restaurant: Cheeseburger, Chips and Pepsi"](https://www.youtube.com/watch?v=puJePACBoIo) where restaurant staff offered their patrons a limited menu.

 {{< youtube puJePACBoIo >}}

 The Goat still serves only burgers - the fried thin-patty kind - and chips - no fries - so of course we all enjoyed double cheeseburgers, chips and sodas.
 They hit the spot...almost.
 Afterwards we were craving milk shakes or ice cream.
 (We missed the frozen rolled ice cream in Chinatown earlier in the day.)
 So, we headed to Ghirardelli Chocolate Company for ice cream or shakes.
 This was our cap-off for our four days in Chicago.